-• 1% increase in the share of the immigrant college graduate population

-- 9-18% increase in patenting per capita

-- Increased immigration increases patenting by native-born population
+- 1% increase in the share of the immigrant college graduate population. - 9-18% increase in patenting per capita. - Increased immigration increases patenting by native-born population.

-- Nonetheless, the effect is positive

-In the 1990s
+• In the 1990s:

-- Increased skilled immigration can account for one-third of increased patenting in that decade. - This translates into a 1.4-2.5% increase in GDP per capita by the end of the decade.
+- Increased skilled immigration accounted for one-third of increased patenting in that decade. - This translates into a 1.4-2.5% increase in GDP per capita by the end of the decade.